cloud-technology/slack-off-sonar/README.md

 ```

 ### Custom roles
-If you want to reduce the permissions, you can refer to [Creating and managing custom roles](https://cloud.google.com/iam/docs/creating-custom-roles)
+If you want to reduce the permissions, you can refer to [Creating and managing custom roles](https://cloud.google.com/iam/docs/creating-custom-roles) and [gcp/DeployRole.yml](https://github.com/cloud-technology/slack-off-sonar/blob/main/gcp/DeployRole.yml)

 SYNOPSIS
 ``` bash